Restraining Order Violator Allegedly Threatened to “Make Body Disappear,” Witness Says

 His legal problems extend far beyond the bankruptcy and current criminal charge.
 In June 2024, he was hit with a $158,434.44 civil judgment.
 Just over a year later, on June 9, 2025, another judgment was entered against him for $135,236.20.
 Court records indicate neither has been paid.

-He and his farm operation, Crane Grain Farms, LLC, have lost multiple lawsuits to creditors, been evicted twice, and currently face 19 tax warrants from the Wisconsin Department of Revenue.
+He and his farm operation, Crane Grain Farms, LLC, have lost multiple lawsuits to creditors, been evicted twice, and faced 19 tax warrants from the Wisconsin Department of Revenue.
 In some cases, Daniels has allegedly been barred from buying farm supplies on credit and must pay cash upfront due to a history of late or missed payments.

 In 2023, the Kenosha County District Attorney’s Office fined Daniels $2,581 for five separate violations involving the illegal application of pesticides.
 State investigators found that he and his employees were applying chemicals commercially without proper certification or licenses.